ZIMBABYE – The Trip

 22 km from the City of Bulawayo on a 1300 m hilltop downstream from a dam built during 1928-1929, covers an area of about 108 ha, spread over a distance of about 2 km from the Passage Ruin to the North Ruin.

 It was the capital of the Torwa dynasty, which arose from the collapse of the Great Zimbabwe Kingdom between 1450 -1650 and was abandoned during the Ndebele incursions of the 19th century.
-It is composed of a complex series of platforms of dry-stone walled structures, emulating a later development of Stone Age culture.
-The chief’s residence (Mambo) was located towards the north on the Hill Ruin site with its adjacent cultivation terraces.
+It is a complex series of platforms of dry-stone walled structures, emulating a later development of Stone Age culture.
+The chief’s residence (Mambo) was located north on the Hill Ruin site with its adjacent cultivation terraces.
 The population lived in daga huts of cobwork, surrounded by a series of granite walls.
 These structures display a high standard of workmanship, a great number of narrow passageways and perambulatory galleries and impressive chevron and chequered wall decorations.

 Follow Google Maps until it directs you to Khami Prison to the right.
-Ignore that and follow the good signs, first on broken pavement and then a 2.3 km single track dirt road.
+Ignore that and follow the good signs, first on broken pavement and then on a 2.3 km single-track dirt road.
 Park at the Monolith Platform, a wall at the base of a dirt platform backed by a big rock.
 Walk down the wide path to the Game board, a small flat-topped rock in some large boulders.
 There are about 30 eroded “cups” on the rock.
-Continue down the path to the Passage Platform, a series of dry stone walls with a narrow passage at the bottom.
+Continue down to the Passage Platform, a series of dry stone walls with a narrow passage at the bottom.
 Continue to the Observation Point for good panoramic views and the best views of the Dam Wall Precipice Platform, a long stone wall that fronts the lake.
 It has elaborate decorations, the longest decorated wall in the entire sub-region.
 I drove down the road to the entrance station and saw the small museum with some dioramas. $10

 Long-distance historic trade links with the Portuguese, Spanish porcelain, Rhineland stoneware and Ming porcelain, many of which are on display in the Museum of Natural History in Bulawayo.
 There is also a monumental granite cross which illustrates the contact with missionaries at a traditionally revered and sacred spiritual site.

 MATOBO HILLS WHS.
 This area boasts exquisite rock formations, as if nature had been playing marbles.
 Rocks are found balancing in ways that defy logic, a situation created by the eroding winds blowing out the sand between.
-These granite kopjes and wooded valleys commencing some 35 km (22 mi) south of Bulawayo in southern Zimbabwe.
+These granite kopjes and wooded valleys commence some 35 km (22 mi) south of Bulawayo in southern Zimbabwe.
 The hills were formed over 2,000 million years ago with granite being forced to the surface, then being eroded to produce smooth “whaleback dwalas” and broken kopjes, strewn with boulders and interspersed with thickets of vegetation.
-Mzilikazi, founder of the Ndebele nation, gave the area its name, meaning ‘Bald Heads’.
+Mzilikazi, the founder of the Ndebele nation, gave the area its name, meaning ‘Bald Heads’.
 They have become a tourist attraction due to their ancient shapes and local wildlife.
 Cecil Rhodes and other early white colonists like Leander Starr Jameson are buried in these hills at a site named World’s View.

 Matopos is gorgeous and a perfect stop on the way from the Falls to other places (Harare, Great Zimbabwe).